How to prepare offers and negotiate prices

 Von Jörg Heidig

 Dr. Jörg Heidig, Jahrgang 1974, ist Organisationspsychologe, spezialisiert vor allem auf Einsatzorganisationen (Feuerwehr: www.feuerwehrcoach.org, Rettungsdienst, Polizei) und weitere Organisationsformen, die unter 24-Stunden-Bedingungen funktionieren müssen (bspw.
 Pflegeheime, viele Fabriken).
-Er war selbst mehrere Jahre im Auslandseinsatz auf dem Balkan und hat Ende der 90er Jahre in Görlitz Kommunikationspsychologie studiert.
+Er war mehrere Jahre im Auslandseinsatz auf dem Balkan und hat Ende der 90er Jahre in Görlitz Kommunikationspsychologie studiert.
 Er schreibt regelmäßig über seine Arbeit (www.prozesspsychologen.de/blog/) und hat eine Reihe von Büchern veröffentlicht, darunter u.a.
 "Gesprächsführung im Jobcenter" oder "Die Kultur der Hinterfragung: Die Dekadenz unserer Kommunikation und ihre Folgen" (gemeinsam mit Dr. Benjamin Zips).
 Dr. Heidig lebt in der Lausitz und begleitet den Strukturwandel in seiner Heimat gemeinsam mit Stefan Bischoff von MAS Partners mit dem Lausitz-Monitor, einer regelmäßig stattfindenden Bevölkerungsbefragung (www.lausitz-monitor.de).
-In jüngster Zeit hat Jörg Heidig gemeinsam mit Viktoria Klemm und weiteren Kolleginnen im Landkreis Görlitz einen Familienhilfe-Träger aufgebaut.
-Dr. Heidig spricht neben seiner Muttersprache fließend Englisch und Bosnisch/Serbisch/Kroatisch sowie Russisch.
-Er ist an der Landesfeuerwehrschule des Freistaates Sachsen in Nardt und an mehreren Universitäten und Hochschulen als Lehrbeauftragter tätig, darunter an der Hochschule der Sächsischen Polizei und an der Dresden International University.
+In jüngster Zeit hat Jörg Heidig gemeinsam mit Viktoria Klemm und ihrem Team im Landkreis Görlitz einen Jugendhilfe-Träger aufgebaut.
+Dr. Heidig spricht neben seiner Muttersprache fließend Englisch und Serbokroatisch sowie Russisch.
+Er ist häufig an der Landesfeuerwehrschule des Freistaates Sachsen in Nardt tätig und hat viele Jahre Vorlesungen und Seminare an verschiedenen Universitäten und Hochschulen gehalten, darunter an der Hochschule der Sächsischen Polizei und an der Dresden International University.
 Sie erreichen Dr. Heidig unter der Rufnummer 0174 68 55 023.